jjtech-digital/commercetool-seo-app/README.md

   #### Update Metadata to commercetools:

   - Click the "Apply" button in the product row to update the metadata in commercetools.

+## Installing A Custom Application
+- Click the profile icon and select Manage Organizations & Teams.

+- Select the Organization for which you wish to install a Custom Application.

+- Click the Custom Applications tab.

+- Click Manage project access.

+- Choose a Custom Application from the Ready for installation section.

+- Review the permissions listed in the Requested permissions section.
+A user must have at least View permission to access the Custom Application in the Merchant Center.

+- In the Projects access section, grant Projects access by selecting one of the following options:

+     - Install for all projects of this organization: grants access to all projects of an Organization.
+     - Install for selected projects only: grants access only to selected projects of an Organization.
+To do so, select the Projects from the Select projects drop-down list.
+- Click Save.

+You can now access the Custom Application within the respective Merchant Center Projects.

 ## Thank you for using the AI-Driven Product MetaData Generator for commercetools!